nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 #### 2.4.3.
 Delete person
+Suppose one of your contacts in Plannit graduated from NUS and you do not want to track his contact details anymore.
-You may delete a contact from Plannit using the `delete-person` command.
+You may delete his contact from Plannit using the `delete-person` command.

 This command will require one prefix: